 Sri Lanka has become one of the most popular tourist destinations in the world and the island attracts many million tourists every year.
-However, a large number of places in Sri Lanka still remains unexplored and hidden secrets.
-As a local traveller, I thought of crafting this article on unexplored places in Sri Lanka, here is a list of 5 places to explore ahead of the crowds.
+Sri Lanka is a multifaceted holiday destination with historical monuments, wildlife reserves, beaches and many many more.
+Due to the such, a vast number of places to visit, where to go in Sri Lanka is a big question for most foreign as well as local travellers.
+As a local traveller, I thought of crafting this article on some of the important places in Sri Lanka, here is a list of 11 places to explore ahead of the crowds.

 Visiting the Vedda community is an interesting thing to do because there is still stick to their age-old lifestyle.
 They are still clinging to their customs and traditions and they are fascination.
 However the Vedda community is shrinking past due to the changing lifestyle of modern Vedda generation, they are absorbing the average Sri Lankan lifestyle, traditions and customs while alienating their traditional life.

 A Sri Lanka jungle tour of Dambana in the Vedda territory allows you to meet these indigenous people; the Vedda will host a traditional meal for you and take you to their village.
 This is a perfect opportunity to meet the tribesman, who still lives partly in the jungle.
 Hunting and agriculture are the main income for the people in the village.
 This is a perfect opportunity to discover the jungle territory and get a clear insight into the rural life of the Vedda community.